Lady Kitty Spencer: Career

-In 1992, when Spencer was one year old, she appeared with her mother on the cover of Harper's Bazaar UK.
-Spencer is signed with Storm Model Management, and made her professional modelling debut in 2015 in the December issue of Tatler.
+In 1992, when Lady Kitty was one year old, she appeared with her mother on the cover of Harper's Bazaar UK.
+Kitty is signed with Storm Model Management, and made her professional modelling debut in 2015 in the December issue of Tatler.
+However, her first cover magazine was the 2009 April issue of Tatler magazine.

 In September 2017 she walked for Dolce & Gabbana in a fashion show during Milan Fashion Week.
 She was the 2017 June covergirl of Hello Fashion Monthly, and was featured on the cover of Vogue Japan.
 She walked the runway for Dolce & Gabbana in their 2017 Christmas show at Harrods.
-In 2018, Spencer was a featured model in Dolce & Gabbana's Venetian spring/summer print campaign.
-During 2018 Milan Fashion Week Spencer walked in Dolce & Gabbana's Secrets & Diamonds fashion show.

-In May 2018 BVLGARI announced that Spencer would be the new face of the jewellery brand, working as their newest brand ambassador.
+In 2018, Kitty was a featured model in Dolce & Gabbana's Venetian spring/summer print campaign.
+During 2018 Milan Fashion Week she walked in Dolce & Gabbana's Secrets & Diamonds fashion show.
+In May 2018 Bulgari announced that Lady Kitty would be the new face of the jewellery brand, working as their newest brand ambassador.
 She had previously modelled for the jewellery designer, modelling the brand's Diva's Dream diamond necklace.

-On 23 September 2018, Spencer walked in a fashion show in Milan for Dolce & Gabbana's Spring 2019 collection.
+On 23 September 2018, Lady Kitty walked in a fashion show in Milan for Dolce & Gabbana's Spring 2019 collection.

 She also appeared in editorials for Marie Claire Spain and Elle Russia, and graced the covers of L'Officiel Brazil and Tatler, the latter alongside Helena Christensen.
 She was officially announced as a brand ambassador for Dolce & Gabbana in February 2021.

+Lady Kitty is an ambassador for Centrepoint, a charity that supports homeless young people.
+She specifically supports their independent living programme, that provides low-cost housing to support young people.
+Her aunt Diana, Princess of Wales, was formerly Centrepoint's patron.
+She is also a trustee and patron for the military charity Give Us Time.
+In June 2017 Spencer helped raise £140,000 for the Elton John AIDS Foundation.
+She also has raised funds for Save the Children.

 Personal life

-Although Lady Kitty is the 9th Earl Spencer's firstborn child, the title and family estates, Althorp and Spencer House, will pass to her younger brother, Viscount Althorp, due to primogeniture, as specified in the succession of the Earldom of Spencer.
-Spencer expressed her personal belief in gender equality, while also stating that she believes her brother should inherit.
+Although Lady Kitty is the 9th Earl Spencer's firstborn child, the title and family estates, Althorp and Spencer House, will pass to her younger brother, Viscount Althorp, due to male primogeniture, as specified for the remainder of the Earldom of Spencer.
+Kitty expressed her personal belief in gender equality, while also stating that she believes her brother should inherit.

+She attended the weddings of both her cousins, Prince William in April 2011 and Prince Harry in May 2018.